- Who We Are

 Farm Forward is encouraged to see that two of the most innovative companies in the clean food movement are focusing on poultry products, as no other farmed animal suffers more than chickens and turkeys in today’s factory farming system.

-As consumers increasingly become aware of the factory farm system’s far-reaching and devastating consequences, the market for plant-based products has expanded, allowing production costs to decrease and incentivizing efforts to improve quality.
+As consumers increasingly become aware of the factory farm system’s far-reaching and devastating consequences, the market for plant-based products has expanded, incentivizing efforts to improve quality and allowing production costs to decrease.

 Impressive progress has already been made, and as more resources are put into research and development for solutions to these challenges, who knows how much further we can go in finding alternatives to factory farming?
 We believe these innovations to food production will be integral to changing the way our nation eats and farms.

-With help from Hampton Creek Foods, Beyond Meat, and Farm Forward’s own initiative—BuyingPoultry.com—we will begin to shift the market share to choices that are not only completely humane, but choices that actively work to reduce our ecological footprint.
+With help from Hampton Creek Foods, Beyond Meat, and Farm Forward’s own initiative—BuyingPoultry.com—we will begin to shift the market share to choices that are not only highest welfare, but choices that actively work to reduce our ecological footprint.

 Sign up for the Farm Forward newsletter to receive updates and important information about how you can get involved.